cls-obsnadir-dev/SMAP-FFSAR/README.md

 - Pierre Rieu - CLS
 - Samira Amraoui - CLS
-- Marco Restano - SERCO c/o ESA-ESRIN
+- Marco Restano - SERCO c/o ESA-ESRIN (review of the code)

+## Contact

+If you any further information, please do not hesitate to contact CLS team (Samira Amraoui "samraoui@groupcls.com" or Thomas Moreau "tmoreau@groupcls.com").

+## Acknowledgement

+Please consider including our members as co-authors if they made suitable contributions to your work.
+Please mention the SMAP FFSAR CLS/ESA/CNES project if you are using this tool.